 What Content is Provided in Your Briefings?

 Our briefings can be provided to CSRS and FERS employees, and may be offered in full- or half-day sessions.
 Presentations include graphics that help explain difficult concepts in a manner that’s easy to understand and remember.
-The information is generally divided into six areas – Pension, Savings, Life Insurance, Health Insurance, Disability and Long-Term Care.
+The information is generally divided into six areas – Pension, Savings, Life Insurance, Health Insurance, and Disability.
 We also encourage questions and discussion.

 Employees who attend a briefing will receive a high-quality workbook with all of the information presented during the session.
 The ‘Understanding Your Federal Benefits’ Agency Workbook Page has more detailed information.